-General quiz about China 1Starter level quiz on the geography, history, traditions and language of China (1).
+General quiz about China 1Starter level quiz on the traditions, geography, history and language of China (1).

-4. What is the Chinese Emperor's throne called?
+4. What is the number nine in Chinese?

 没国 méi guó